 These two sparrow species take turns as popular backyard birds in the northern United States.
 Chipping sparrows live there in summer, migrating to the southern states in fall.
 American tree sparrows spend summers in the Arctic, appearing south of Canada only from late fall to early spring.
 The tree sparrow is slightly larger, with more obvious white wing bars.
 The stripe behind its eye is reddish brown, not black or dark gray as on the chipping sparrow.
 Pay attention to the different bill colors as well: They are bicolored black and yellow on tree sparrows, while chipping sparrows’ bills are black in summer and partly dull pink in winter.

-This species loves long grasses and marshes but is also a pretty common feeder bird.
-Unlike many of the sparrows, you can find the American Tree Sparrow eating suet in addition to seed.
+The American tree sparrow loves long grasses and marshes but is also a pretty common feeder bird.
+Unlike many of the sparrows, you can find this sparrow eating suet in addition to seed.
 Their favorite feeder foods include nyjer (thistle), cracked corn, white proso millet and hulled sunflower seed.

 Check out the 51 best winter bird photos.

 “Some days, the winter skies are drab and full of snow clouds.
 Yet it’s on those dark days that mellow colors become rich, especially when there is no light to cause contrast as on sunny days.
 One dark day, this American tree sparrow momentarily perched on a fir branch.
 I set my camera to an aperture that allowed for a lot of light to enter, so it blurred out the background.
 I think the image has the feel of a painting,” says Laurie Dirkx of Ontario, New York.

 Next, learn how to attract more juncos to your backyard.